COeXISTENCE-PROJECT/RouteRL/README.md

 <!-- end intro -->

-For more details, check the documentation [online](https://coexistence-project.github.io/RouteRL/).
+For overview see the [paper](https://arxiv.org/pdf/2502.20065) and for more details, check the documentation [online](https://coexistence-project.github.io/RouteRL/).

 ## RouteRL usage and functionalities at a glance
 The following is a simplified code of a possible standard MARL algorithm implementation via TorchRL.